 Tell the students that an App is a software program primarily developed for hand-held smart devices such as mobile and tablet.

 Explain to the students the difference between the Android and iOS in detail.

-Define the different categories of Mobile Apps to the students with example, that are:
+Demonstrate the types of Mobile Apps to the students with example, that are:

-• Native Apps
+Native Apps